 Behind the scenes

-If there was something Suzanne Ison considers to be the most memorable experience she had on set while playing a role as an ekstra, she doesn’t deliver a happy recollection of a fond memory.
+If there was something Suzanne Ison considers to be the most memorable experience she had on set while playing a role as a bit player, she doesn’t deliver a happy recollection of a fond memory.
 Instead, she replies with the unexpected.

-“‘Yung moment na I was scolded by an assistant director sa harap ng lahat.
-Nung sinigawan ako habang nagre-rehearse kami ng eksena, ginagawa iyong blockings.
-Kasi I mistakenly memorized the wrong lines.”
-(The moment that I was scolded by an assistant director in front of everyone.
-I was shouted at while rehearsing a scene, doing the blockings, because I mistakenly memorized the wrong lines.)
+“The moment that I was scolded by an assistant director in front of everyone.
+I was shouted at while rehearsing a scene, doing the blockings, because I mistakenly memorized the wrong lines.”

 What seems like an easy 15 minutes of watching them on the television screen was the equivalent of a long process of rehearsing and self-discipline.
 What seems like an easy take was the result of meticulous planning and enduring harsh criticisms.
 Oftentimes, bit players take and retake scenes multiple times, just to find that ever elusive “perfect shot”.
 Being an extra is like having all the responsibilities of the big stars, but without the fame and accolades that usually accompany it.

-“Kahit na people say it’s just a small role, it’s still a challenge for me kasi you have to do a role na hindi ikaw in reality.
-It always has the pressure of memorizing lines, iyong pag-manage not to get nervous in front of the camera,” Suzanne confesses.
-“How you can put up with an adlib?
-Sometimes it’s difficult to cry when you feel like ‘di ka talaga makaiyak.
-It’s a lot of pressure kasi everyone on set is watching and expecting from you and you don’t want to disappoint them.”
+“How you can you always put up with an adlib?
+Sometimes it’s difficult to cry when you feel like you can’t.
+It’s a lot of pressure because everyone on set is watching and expecting from you and you don’t want to disappoint them.”

 Life as an ekstra isn’t easy, but it’s definitely rewarding.
 Ultimately, the difficult job of being a bit player is merely a stepping stone for many aspiring young artists seeking for their own five minutes in the spotlight.
 “Today’s big stars are yesterday’s ekstras,” Albert helpfully supplied.
 “There will be no film and no lead actors if there are no ekstras.
 They’re an important component of the storytelling of the film.”
 For Albert, this statement may hopefully ring true.
 He has already won numerous awards for his many roles, in both the local and international stage.
 He has also gone on to star in leading roles in his career.
 It’s a testament to how these bit players can truly shine when given the chance to be in the spotlight.